 You walk into a garage filled with clutter that covers the floor from wall to wall.
 Then you look up at the garage ceiling area and notice all that open space is completely unused.
-Meanwhile, the homeowner’s vehicles are left parked in the driveway.
+Meanwhile, the homeowner’s vehicles are always parked in the driveway.

 What’s wrong with this picture?